LeJit/DSSGLearningLunch/README.md

 ##fciExample.R
 Runs the FCI algorithm on synthetic data where the true causal graph is known, and compares the estimated fit with the true results

+##twoChainsExample.R
+Runs the PC algorithm on the data in twoChains.txt.

 ##mathmarksExample.R
 Runs the PC algorithm on mathmarks dataset pertaining to student's scores on different mathematics exams.

-##urineExample.R
-Runs the PC algorithm on a SMPracticals dataset pertaining to the formation of calcium in urine.
+The Mathmarks dataset comes from the SMPracticals package.

 ##twoChains.txt
 Contains the results of simulating 100,000 instances from a DAG where TV influences BMI through two different chains.